scribe-security/actions/README.md

 # 🚀 Scribe provided sensor actions
 Scribe provides a set of of sensors who collect evidence and verify the supply chain integrity.

-# 🚀 Foot
+# 🚀 valint
 ---
-Foot tool provides a tool to verify integrity of a supply chain.
+valint tool provides a tool to verify integrity of a supply chain.

 ## Report action
 Command pulls Scribe reports.
 Once a set of evidence are uploaded to Scribe service a report is generated.
 By default report is written in to local cache.

-## Input arguments
+### Input arguments
-### Report action
 ```yaml
   verbose:
     description: 'Increase verbosity (-v = info, -vv = debug)'